riccardodesanti/riccardodesanti.github.io/_pages/about.md

 My research has been recently awarded with an [Outstanding Paper Award at ICML 2022](https://icml.cc/virtual/2022/oral/16290).

 ## research interests
-I am broadly interested in the foundations of algorithmic decision-making and its applications in automatic scientific discovery.
+I am broadly interested in the foundations of **algorithmic decision-making** and its applications in **automatic scientific discovery**.
 This spans a wide spectrum of areas including:

 - Decision Making Under Uncertainty (Reinforcement/Active Learning, Bayesian Optimization, Bandits)